sipgate/integration-bridge-framework/README.md

 # sipgate Integration Bridge Framework

-This is the sipgate Integration Bridge framework to integrate with external services.
+This is the sipgate Integration Bridge framework to integrate sipgate apps with external services.
 It provides a unified way to connect apps to any provider of external data management, like contacts or calendar events.

 ## Bootstrapping a new bridge